kevinolega/callcentertrainingtips/_posts/2020-04-21-get-referred.md

 I just let people know that I'm looking for work.

-I just tell them that I am looking for work and to let me know if they have any job opportunities for me.
+I tell my friends that I am looking for work and to let me know if they have any job opportunities for me.

 It's always a good idea to keep in touch with people who can potentially help you.